 Sturgeon can be tough to find, but swordfish is in most fish markets in the country.
 Buy North American-caught swordfish, which is sustainable.
 You can use any firm, white fish.
 California white seabass, tilefish, shark, paddlefish or even redfish would work.

 Enoki mushrooms are sold in Asian markets, and if you can’t find them, use white button mushrooms.
 The look will be different, but you’ll get the same flavor.
-White asparagus is available in decent supermarkets in spring, but the really skinny ones I used are available online through Earthy Delights.
+White asparagus is available in decent supermarkets in spring, but the really skinny ones I used are available online.
 There is no substitute if you want an all-white plate.

 Jerusalem artichokes are available in some markets (Whole Foods sells them), but you can easily substitute potatoes.

 - Olive oil